Q: Why does lean protein help me lose weight?

-Note that fish such as salmon and certain plant protein like nut butters will have more fat than this but are heart healthy fats and certainly good sources of protein.
+Note that fish such as salmon and certain plant protein like nut butters will have more fat than this but it’s important to remember that these are heart healthy fats and good sources of protein.
 I always recommend including them in the diet.

-So, what exactly do I want you to put on your plate to meet those protein needs to slim your waistline and build your biceps?
+So, what exactly do I want you to put on your plate to meet those protein needs to help lose weight and build your biceps?